doriansmiley/foundry-developer-foundations/packages/services/google/README.md

 #### `sendEmail`

-- **Instruction**: "create sending email function to send an custom tempalted email"
+- **Instruction**: "create sending email function to send an custom templated email"

 - **Design spec**
   - **Overview**: Implement `sendEmail` delegate using `googleapis@149.0.0` to send a single-template email.
 Expose it only via `gsuiteClient.ts` and scaffold tests per package conventions.